-The Missile Defense Advocacy Alliance hosted the second annual European Missile Defender of the Year awards ceremony last Friday evening, April 17, in Kaiserslautern, Germany.
+The Missile Defense Advocacy Alliance hosted the second annual European Missile Defender of the Year awards ceremony on Friday April 17, in Kaiserslautern, Germany.
 The best missile defense operators from the Air Force, Army and Navy for the defense of NATO in 2015 came from Germany, Netherlands, Italy and the United States.
 We were privileged to have the first two women honored as recipients for this award, an officer from the U.S. Navy and an non-commissioned officer from the Netherlands Air Force.
 This was also the first time for Italy to win the award, receiving the NATO missile defender of the year.
 This award went to Turkey last year.

 This awards ceremony comes at a symbolic time for the European missile defense team, coinciding with the anniversary of NATO’s founding in April 1949.
 The awards this year recognize the best in leadership and achievement for each of the six winners.
 They have led exceptional teams and reflect that excellence in providing readiness, deterrence and defense in a ever more complex and challenging theater of operations.